-CONDITIONED SPACE.
-That volume of a structure which is either mechanically heated, cooled, or both heated and cooled by direct means.
+CONDITIONED SPACE----that volume of a structure which is either mechanically heated, cooled, or both heated and cooled by direct means.
 Spaces within the thermal envelope that are not directly conditioned shall be considered buffered unconditioned space.
 Such spaces may include, but are not limited to, mechanical rooms, stairwells, and unducted spaces beneath roofs and between floors.
 Air leakage into dropped ceiling cavities does not constitute conditioned space.
-See "SPACE (a) conditioned space".
+See "SPACE".